Blagsnarst, a Love Story

-"Blagsnarst, a Love Story" is the third episode and season finale of the eleventh season of American Dad!
-The episode aired on September 21, 2014, and is the final show to air on Fox's Animation Domination lineup, as well as the final episode of the series to be aired on Fox as the show moved to TBS from the twelfth season onwards, which started a month later in October 2014.
+"Blagsnarst, a Love Story" is the third episode and season finale of the eleventh season of American Dad!, and the 175th episode overall.
+The episode aired on September 21, 2014, and is the final show to air on Fox's first Animation Domination lineup before its revival, as well as the final episode of the series to be aired on Fox as the show moved to TBS from the twelfth season to the twenty-first season, which started a month later in October 2014.
 The episode was written by Wes Lukey and directed by series regular Chris Bennett.